 - The new wedding date shall be within 365 days of the original date.

 - If there is a price difference between your original Agreement price and the newly selected date’s price, you are responsible for paying the difference plus any applicable rescheduling fee.

 - Should you choose a less expensive date, or should your guest count be reduced, there shall be no adjustment in the Facility Use Fee and rescheduling fees will apply, if applicable.

 - Facility Use Fees are subject to change without notice.

 - Postponements or rescheduling an event may be made only with the express consent of The Property.

 - Postponements or rescheduling may only be made one time and will require the termination of the current Agreement to release the parties from their obligations, and the execution of a new Agreement.

-Regarding COVID, it is the State of California, not our wedding venue (or any California wedding venue) that is dictating these rules and regulations, here are a few resources for you to review or contact if your wedding is forced to change or postpone due to Covid.
+Regarding COVID, it is the State of California, not our wedding venue (or any California wedding venue) that is dictating these rules and regulations.
+If you’d like current information regarding COVID in in the State of California and Mendocino County, here are some resources for you:

 State of California Covid Resources